Walking the Walks

 The return loop to the steading is about 1km, the route upstream to the Meeting of The Waters and back about 3.5km and those looking for more exercise can cross the Divie and follow the Findhorn past Randolph’s Leap and up to the Daltulich Bridge.

 With the assistance of Awards for All we have now developed a path linking the Sluie Walk (Moray Estates) downstream of us with the walks accessed from Logie Steading.
 You can now more easily enjoy a walk along more of the Findhorn from Logie Steading, with way-markers and maps to guide you.
+There is a small fold-out map available at the steading for a small donation to the River Findhorn Interpretive Trust to help you on your way.

 The Dava Way, a long distance path from Forres to Grantown-on-Spey, can be joined or left at several points, including some walkable from Logie Steading, and there is access to the river for canoeists at Daltulich Bridge and Randolph’s Leap.